 Since the park area along Bernd Street has a steeper slope, check dams have been included in the concept to enhance the capture and infiltration capabilities by decreasing velocity of stormwater runoff within the trench and provide additional opportunity for filtering and settling of pollutants.
 The dams will create a series of small pools along the length of the swale.
 The vegetated swales will be used as pre-treatment for the proposed rain garden/bioretention areas onsite.
-The configuration of the concept is illustrated in a cross-sectional rendering of the site, as displayed in Figure 10-55.
+The configuration of the concept is illustrated in a cross-sectional rendering of the site, as displayed in Figure 4-20.

-Figure 10-54: McKinley Park, Michigan Street GSI Concept Rendering
+Figure 4-19: McKinley Park, Michigan Street GSI Concept Rendering

-Figure 10-55: McKinley Park Rendering
+Figure 4-20: McKinley Park Rendering

-10.4.4.4 Etna Borough GSI Concept from Etna Green Infrastructure Master Plan consisting of GSI projects, downspout disconnection, tree planting, and vacant property projects that would be both beneficial to the community and address stormwater regulatory issues.
+4.4.4 Etna Borough GSI Concept from Etna Green Infrastructure Master Plan

+The Etna Borough Green Infrastructure Master Plan outlines a program for the borough consisting of GSI projects, downspout disconnection, tree planting, and vacant property projects that would be both beneficial to the community and address stormwater regulatory issues.
 A concept plan was developed using various technologies such as rooftop disconnection, infiltration trenches, rain gardens, pervious concrete, subsurface infiltration beds, and enhancement of riparian buffer areas along Pine Creek.
 These strategies will reduce stormwater runoff volumes and promote infiltration and groundwater recharge.
 ALCOSAN worked with the Borough to develop a conceptual rendering and layout of their proposed GSI solutions for projects 056, 056A and 057 from the Green Infrastructure Master Plan.